Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 Tekapo Ice Skating and Snow Tubing

-We visited Lake Tekapo in winter, which meant even more fun activities available for families at Lake Tekapo springs.
 Not only do they have hot pools suitable for kids, with water play areas, but they also have a range of winter fun during the snow season.

 During winter, don’t miss Lake Tekapo ice skating and tubing hill.
-We did tubing at the Snow Farm NZ instead so we skipped this experience at Tekapo but it’s so much fun.
+We did tubing at the Snow Farm NZ instead, so we skipped this experience at Tekapo, but it’s so much fun.
 Even for the smaller kids!

 The Tekapo snow tube park and ice skating rink are usually open from June until September, depending on weather and snowfall.
 Visit the Tekapo Springs website for seasonal updates and times.